gloewing/photometry_FLMM/Figures/Figure_2/README.md

 # Figure 2

 - "fLME_explanation.pptx" has the file where figures were organized
-- "flme_explanation5.pdf" is the final version used in the manuscript
 - "method_explanation_fig.R" has the code used to generate the figures.

 Figures were generated using data from the citation below (see the Figure_1 folder for more information).